 The United Nations Institute for Disarmament Research is a voluntarily funded autonomous institute within the United Nations.
 An impartial actor, the Institute generates ideas and promotes action on disarmament and security.
 Based in Geneva, UNIDIR is centrally positioned to assist the international community in developing the practical, innovative thinking needed to find solutions to the challenges of today and tomorrow.

 UNIDIR brings together states, international organizations, civil society, the private sector and academia so that we may work together—internationally, regionally and locally—to build and implement creative solutions that will benefit all states and peoples.

-The data in the UNIDIR Cyber Policy Portal is compiled from publicly available online sources, which are cited and linked directly.
-Every effort was made to trace information back to official documentation disseminated by the State or intergovernmental organization.
-Where this was not possible, data was confirmed through multiple secondary sources.
-The designation of relevant information to include, and categorization of said information, was based on the analysis conducted by project staff.
-Further elaboration can be found in the online glossary.
+Most of the data on the UNIDIR Cyber Policy Portal is compiled from official and publicly available sources.
+Every effort has been made to trace information back to the official documentation disseminated by the State or intergovernmental organisation in question.
+Where this has proved impossible, data has been verified through multiple secondary sources.
+A small number of documents, which have been shared and approved for publishing by the relevant authorities, are hosted directly on UNIDIR’s servers.
+Selection and categorisation of relevant documents is at the discretion of the UNIDIR Security & Technology Programme and based on detailed analysis by project staff.
+Further details on how categories are defined can be found in the glossary.